 Roll Up Posters and Pack Them Inside of Cylindrical Mailing Tubes

 The first thing you need to think about when shipping posters is how to properly pack them.
 As a general rule of thumb in the industry (and in life), you never want to fold your poster!
-Instead, roll it up into a cylinder as tight as you can, and gently place it inside of a cardboard mailing tube.
-Most tubes have cylindrical shapes themselves, which make them the perfect type of packaging option for shipping posters.
+Instead, roll it up into a cylinder as tight as you can, and gently place it inside a cardboard mailing tube.
+Most tubes have cylindrical shapes, which makes them the perfect type of packaging option for shipping posters.

 If you’re on the hunt for cardboard tubes, the ULINE website has a ton of options to meet your needs.
 You can also order free Priority Mail tubes on the USPS website that will come directly to your door, free of charge!
 We’ve linked the two different tube options that USPS offers below:

-Weight-Based Priority Mail is the Cheapest Service for Shipping Posters
+Ground Advantage is the Cheapest USPS Service for Shipping Posters

 USPS and Other Carriers Consider Tubes as “Irregular Packages”

 The one downside to sending a poster inside of a tube with USPS is that you’ll likely incur extra surcharges on top of the cost of postage.
-As of April 3rd, 2022, USPS imposes surcharges on most mailing tubes as part of their new “non-standard fees” they introduced.
-Two of these fees may apply to your poster shipment, depending on how long your tube is.
-We’ve listed those two non-standard fees below:
+As of April 3rd, 2022, USPS imposes surcharges on most mailing tubes as part of the new “non-standard fees” the agency introduced.
+Some of these fees may apply to your poster shipment, depending on how long your tube is.
+We’ve listed the USPS non-standard fees below for each service.

 Note: These costs get added on top of the cost of your postage.
 So, as an easy example, if your tube costs $10 to ship with Priority Mail but happens to be 25 inches long, you’ll pay a total of $14.

-To learn more about these surcharges, check out our article on the new USPS non-standard fees.
+To learn more about these surcharges, read our article about USPS non-standard fees.

 Consider Purchasing Shipping Insurance For Your Poster